 Art is a notoriously gray area when it comes objectively defining what is great and what is not.
 An artist of one era may be mocked during his lifetime, yet revered after his passing (such as Vincent van Gogh).
 The principles of art help combat this gray area to some extent.
 They allow us to communicate what makes a great painting great with an element of objectivity and consistency.

-Pattern is a very important design concept which refers to the visual arrangement of elements with a repetitive form or intelligible sequence.
+Pattern is a very important design concept that refers to the visual arrangement of elements with a repetitive form or intelligible sequence.

 In the painting below, notice how the top arm of the subject almost blends into the background, and how the legs blend into the cloth, and the cloth blends into the rest of the foreground.
 This interlinking pattern drags you through the painting and creates a very interesting design.